Routine 101

 This unique formula glides onto skin quickly and undetected, so we love it as a primer before makeup or simply as a beautiful glow on a clean face.

-Especially for those who spend more time in front of a screen than in the sun, this hydrating formula makes adding SPF to your routine seamless — offering multifaceted protection from UVA/UVB plus blue light (HEV) that comes from the sun and our screens.
+When you spend more time in front of a screen than in the sun, you’ll want to add this hydrating formula to your routine—offering multifaceted protection from UVA/UVB plus blue light (HEV) that comes from the sun and our screens.

 Adding a daily sun protection into your routine is a no-brainer with this 2-in-1 moisturizer & SPF hybrid.
 Whether you’re new to a daily SPF or simply trying to streamline your routine, this is a great pick.